Leonardo’s Death

 Leonardo's considerable fortune was divided among his half-brothers, the two pupils Francesco Melzi and Salai, as well as his servant Vilanis and his maid.
 They inherited gold, land, utensils, furniture and clothes.
 The paintings from Leonardo's estate probably went to Salai and, after his death, to the French king.
 Leonardo's notebooks went to Francesco Melzi.

-After the unexpected death of Leonardo's patron Giuliano di Lorenzo de' Medici in March 1516, Leonardo accepted an invitation from the French King Francis I in the summer of 1516 and left the papal court in Rome with his students Francesco Melzi and Salai and went to France, to the royal court in Amboise.
+After the unexpected death of Leonardo’s patron Giuliano di Lorenzo de’ Medici in March 1516, Leonardo accepted an invitation from the French King Francis I in the summer of 1516 and, together with his pupils Francesco Melzi and Salai, left the papal court in Rome for France, to the royal court at Amboise.

 Castle Le Clos Lucé